 Add implementation intentions to your goal intentions

 Having a specific and measurable goal is excellent, but it won’t guarantee everything will go smoothly.
 But what happens when things go south?
 Similarly to fixing a leaky roof in the midst of heavy rain, trying to quick-fix all issues that arise during the task is a cause of unnecessary stress and chaos which often fails.
-So, when setting each SMART goal, make a contingency plan by introducing implementation intention strategy.
+So, when setting each SMART goal, make a contingency plan by introducing the implementation intention strategy.

 - Goal intention: UI design for Homepage, Help page and Contact Us should be done by November 10th.